damianhakert/damianhakert.github.io/source/handbook/index.html.md

 * If you don't use headphones be careful about your volume and microphone placement, it might start singing, if so immediately mute your microphone and switch to headphones.
 * More info can be found at https://www.suitabletech.com/
 * Please report any questions or issues you have about the beam by @mentioning Emily in the #general channel.

+### Company phone number<a name="phone-number"></a>

+If you need to provide the details of GitLab's contact information you can take the [address of the office](https://about.gitlab.com/visiting/) for reference; or the [mailing address](https://about.gitlab.com/handbook/people-operations/#addresses) of the office in the Netherlands if that is more applicable.

+If a phone number is required, leave this field empty by default.
+If that is not possible, then use the general number (+1-415-761-1791), but be aware that this number simply guides to a voice message that refers the caller back to contacting us via email.

 ## On-Call Rotation and Scheduling<a name="on-call"></a>